Kiyoshi Inui Kiyoshi Inui — President & Loan Originator · Los Angeles County · FHA Loans · 2026

 FHA loans are insured by the Federal Housing Administration, a division of HUD.
 Because the federal government insures the loan against default, lenders can offer more flexible credit and down payment requirements than conventional loans.
 This makes FHA a common choice for first-time homebuyers in Los Angeles County who have limited savings or are rebuilding credit.

 Los Angeles County is a federally designated high-cost area.
 This means the FHA loan limits for the county are higher than the national baseline, allowing FHA financing for a wider range of LA County properties.
-However, FHA limits are still lower than the conventional high-balance conforming limit, so there is a price range where only conventional or jumbo financing is available.
+For 2026 the FHA ceiling and the conventional high-balance conforming limit for Los Angeles County are the same — $1,249,125 — so FHA financing reaches the same loan amount as conforming.
+Above that limit, jumbo financing applies.

 FHA loans are available for purchases and refinances on owner-occupied primary residences only.
 They are not available for investment properties, vacation homes, or second homes.
 For borrowers purchasing investment properties in Los Angeles County, conventional or DSCR financing is the appropriate path.